2022–23 Air Force Falcons men's basketball team

 The 2022–23 Air Force Falcons men's basketball team represented the United States Air Force Academy during the 2022–23 NCAA Division I men's basketball season.
-The Falcons were led by head coach Joe Scott in his 3rd season (7th overall) with the program and played their home games for the 55th season at Clune Arena in Colorado Springs, Colorado.
+The Falcons were led by head coach Joe Scott in his 3rd season (7th overall) with the program and played their home games at Clune Arena in Colorado Springs, Colorado.
 They participated as members of the Mountain West Conference for the 24th season.

-The Falcons finished the season 14–18, 5–13 in Mountain West play, to finish in tenth place.
-They lost to the 7th-seeded UNLV in the Mountain West tournament.
+The Falcons finished the season 14–18, 5–13 in Mountain West play, finishing in tenth place.
+They lost to UNLV in the first round of the Mountain West conference tournament.

 Previous season

 The Falcons finished the 2021–22 season 11–18, 4–13 in Mountain West play, to finish in tenth place.

 The Falcons faced 7-seed Utah State in the first round of the Mountain West tournament, where they were defeated 56–83 to end their season.